 Will Conroy and Brad Anderson provide the script for this film.
 They do so well here that one can only hope that they continue their collaboration in the future.
-This is the first feature length screenplay for Conroy.
-He has one short script prior to this.
+This is the first feature-length screenplay for Conroy.
+He has one short script before this.
 Anderson has several scripts to his name in a wide variety of genres ranging from comedy to science fiction and drama.
 The basis of this story is what draws in the audience.
 It is concerned with an American couple on a trip on the famous railway.
 They are slowly pulled into the dark world of drug trafficking and murder.
-This is the definition of a story about reasonable people drawn into the most unreasonable of circumstances and how they have to adapt in order to survive.
+This is the definition of a story about reasonable people drawn into the most unreasonable of circumstances and how they have to adapt to survive.
 This gives the audience a pair of protagonists they can readily identify with.
 It is a stretch to get the viewers to form an emotional bond with a professional killer or drug dealer.
 This plot device gets the audience something to hold on to as they are moved into the story.
 There is a precision in this script that you don’t see too often of late.
 The pieces of the puzzle are laid out subtly requiring the audience to pay attention to the plot as it unfolds.
 This is not a movie that you can put on in the background; it demands the full attention of the viewers.

 An American married couple, Roy (Woody Harrelson) and Jesse (Emily Mortimer) are returning home from China.
-After a stint on a Christian mission they wanted to end their time in Asia with a little bit of adventure so they decided to take the famous Trans-Siberian Express.
-Roy is outgoing and friendly by nature so it is not unexpected that he strikes up a conversation with fellow passenger Carlos (Eduardo Noriega) who is traveling with his American girlfriend Abby (Kate Mara).
+After a stint on a Christian mission, they wanted to end their time in Asia with a little bit of adventure, so they decided to take the famous Trans-Siberian Express.
+Roy is outgoing and friendly by nature, so it is not unexpected that he strikes up a conversation with fellow passenger Carlos (Eduardo Noriega) who is traveling with his American girlfriend Abby (Kate Mara).
 Jesse is more reserved and has some trepidation about becoming so friendly with a strange couple out in the middle of nowhere.
 At one point Carlos shows Jesse his collection of dolls which should raise a little suspicion with the young woman.
-During a stopover Roy decides to take in a little sightseeing.
-When he misses the departure of the train Jesse wants to get off at the next stop to wait for him.
+During a stopover, Roy decides to take in a little sightseeing.
+When he misses the departure of the train, Jesse wants to get off at the next stop to wait for him.
 Carlos and Abby offer to get off as well so she will not have to wait by herself in a strange country.
 The three proceed to wait at a local hotel and have dinner.
 While there they see the same kind of rare dolls that Carlos showed Jessie.
-This gets Abby upset and she leaves for bed.
+This gets Abby upset, and she leaves for bed.
 What follows is a cat and mouse game revolving around drug smuggling, deception and betrayal.